 If you answered yes to most or all of those, then your little one probably falls into the “feeding as a sleep strategy” group, and could benefit significantly from learning a few sleeping skills.
 It doesn’t mean that you can’t breastfeed on demand, just that you’ll have to reassess when exactly baby’s demanding a feed and when they’re looking for help getting to sleep.

 To answer the question posed at the start of this post, are sleep training and breastfeeding mutually exclusive, the answer in my mind is no. Breastfeeding is an absolutely wonderful experience for both mother and baby, and I support it 100%.
 Having a baby who sleeps through the night is maybe not quite as magical, but it sure comes close, and there’s absolutely no reason why you can’t have both together.
+And as your pediatric sleep specialist, I fully support whatever you prefer.

 If you need a little help guiding you through the occasionally tricky process of teaching your baby to sleep through the night, I welcome you to reach out.